Accelerating Suffix Jailbreak attacks with Prefix-Shared KV-cache: Experiments

 \paragraph{\textbf{Memory Efficiency Analysis of PSKV.}}

-Table~\ref{tab:memory-usage} reveals that PSKV (PSKV) consistently achieves superior memory efficiency, often surpassing even the ``None'' baseline by avoiding the storage of expanded input tensors required for batch processing.
+Table~\ref{tab:memory-usage} reveals that PSKV consistently reduces memory relative to Standard KV Cache and often uses less memory than the unaccelerated batched baseline by avoiding persistent candidate-expanded prefix KV caches.
 Unlike Standard KV Cache, which suffers from memory explosion under large beam widths by maintaining a fully expanded state, PSKV leverages layer-wise inference to dynamically expand and immediately discard the KV view for the current layer, keeping the resident footprint minimal.

 Memory savings vary by attack dynamics: for gradient-based attacks (GCG) where the KV cache dominates memory usage, PSKV achieves high compression; conversely, while massive intermediate tensors in beam-search methods (GCQ, BEAST) lower the relative reduction ratio, PSKV remains vital for preventing the OOM errors frequent in Standard Cache.
 Similarly, PSKV mitigates cumulative cache growth in AutoDAN, though in dual-model setups like AdvPrompter, the increased non-KV memory burden can marginally offset these savings.